Sermon on the Mount Matthew Chapters 5-7

 God’s Word does not change over time.
 His standards for behavior or morality does not change.
 It does not change from one situation to another or from one century to another.

 Jesus gives illustrations of our relationship to the Law.
-The Pharisees often taught about people’s actions, but Jesus always goes further…he speaks of our thoughts, emotions, and attitudes of our hearts.
+The Pharisees often taught about people’s actions, but Jesus always goes further by raising the bar.
+He speaks of our thoughts, emotions, and attitudes of our hearts.

 What is the remedy?
 It is the spirit of love and reconciliation.
 We must be reconciled with each other, no matter who the fault may lie with.
 Come to one heart and mind with that person, so that we can have an open relationship with the Lord.